5 Reasons Why Edible Gardens Need Native Plants

 - A native plant hedgerow or garden will maintain a steady population of beneficial insects.
 These insects don’t care if their prey is on an edible plant or on an aster.
 Native plants support many different kinds of herbivorous insects, which in turn attract natural enemies, such as predatory and parasitic wasps, birds, ladybugs, beetles (many species’ larvae are voracious ground predators consuming root pests), lacewings, Ambush bugs, etc. By having these insects in your garden from the very beginning and giving them a steady supply of food and resources, when your plant crops are getting planted and in full swing, your pest control is already in place.
 Let’s not forget that birds eat insects, and having a bird-friendly garden will encourage them to help control pests.
-Many birds love slugs, as do other beneficial soil organisms.
+Many birds love slugs, as do many beneficial soil organisms such as Firefly larvae.

 - With a native garden, it’s best to do minimal maintenance in the fall and spring which will ensure beneficial insects overwinter and emerge with healthy population levels in the spring.
 Vegetable gardens often need to be cultivated and plant material removed, which can destroy beneficials, as well as pests (although that practice is changing as long as plants were disease-free).
 Having a section of natives acting as a refuge can help to mitigate the impact of edible garden clean-up on your beneficial populations.
 Undisturbed areas also provide nesting and

-overwintering sites for the effective native bees.
+overwintering sites for the native bees.
 Many of our solitary native bees nest in the ground (they are no threat to you, unlike Yellow Jackets) or in cavities or stems.
 Having your native plant garden act as a refuge is immensely critical to pollinator and pest control services.

-- If your native hedgerow is near your edible garden, or if you interplant native plants, you can also improve the soil, increasing soil biodiversity, adding organic matter, which increases water holding capacity.
+- If your native hedgerow is near your edible garden, or if you interplant native plants, you can also improve the soil by increasing soil biodiversity, and adding organic matter, which increases water holding capacity.
 Many native plants have extensive roots systems that tend to go downward 10+ feet, and every year, some of those roots die back, adding organic matter.
 The roots also penetrate down into the soil creating water channels; the more organic matter you have, the more water holding capacity of your soil, which means for you, less extra irrigation.
 Some native plants also are nitrogen fixers, and also attract pollinators.
 Partridge Pea is one of those plants, one of our few annuals, and of short stature.